 That is not all, there is a lot more that you can do to improve your site’s security.
 But with these tips we have covered the most potentially vulnerable security backdoors.
 The most crucial advice is to be prepared for the worst to happen and make sure that you are regularly backing up your WordPress site.

-If you liked this article and have any questions or comments, we would love to hear from you in the comments below!
+If you liked this article and have any questions on WordPress, using Avada with WordPress or comments, we would love to hear from you in the comments below!
 We also invite you to join us on Twitter and Facebook.